 Live-in care is an increasingly popular choice for people who need help with care but would like to stay in the familiar and comfortable surroundings of their own homes.
-With this kind of life choice becoming more and more popular, there are plenty of opportunities arising for people to become live-in carers.
+With this kind of life choice becoming more and more popular, there are plenty of job opportunities arising for people to become live-in carers.

 Regardless of how new you are to caring, or even if you’re still being trained, live-in care is certainly a career you should consider if you want a career within the caring profession.
 It is extremely rewarding and there are many benefits.
-Here are just some of the benefits of working as a live-in carer:
+Here are just some of the benefits of live-in care jobs:

 Being Able To Build A Relationship With Your Clients

 In certain areas of the care profession you don’t have the chance to get to know clients properly.
-Sadly, in specific jobs within care there isn’t even time to chat to the person, and the job in hand is prioritised to the point of just pleasantries being exchanged.
+Sadly, in specific jobs within care there isn’t even time to chat to the person, and the task in hand is prioritised to the point of just pleasantries being exchanged.
 This is not an uncommon situation and it starves a naturally caring person of the opportunity to build a full and enriching relationship with their client.
 With home care jobs there’s so much time for you to enjoy being with your client, and getting to know them.
 It becomes a major part of your job role in order to build the trust needed for a wonderful carer to client relationship.